-Protein is an important component of every cell in your body.
-Your body requires protein to both build and repair tissues and proteins are key building blocks not only of muscles, but also bones, cartilage, skin, blood, hormones and numerous other chemicals in the body.
-Protein is a “macronutrient” meaning your body requires relatively large quantities of it.
-Fats and carbohydrates are also macronutrients, but unlike these the body is unable to store protein.
-This means you need to constantly supply your body with enough proteins for it to function well.
+Protein is an essential component of every cell in your body.
+Your body requires protein to both build and repair tissues.
+Also, proteins are key building blocks.
+Muscles, bones, cartilage, skin, blood, hormones, and numerous other chemicals in the body benefit.
+Protein is a macronutrient.
+This means your body requires relatively large quantities of it.
+Protein powders are a great way to give your body more protein after exercising.
+That’s why we will be going over the benefits of protein powders and why you should take them.

-- Whey protein, the most common protein used in protein powders is absorbed by the body readily, making it great for right after a workout.
+- Whey – This is the most common protein used in protein powders.
+Your body will absorb, making it great for right after a workout.

-- Casein is slowly absorbed and it is rich in glutamine, an amino acid which benefits post-workout recovery.
-Because its more slowly absorbed, casein is great before bed so your body is fed with protein throughout the night.
+- Casein – You will absorb this protein powder slowly, which is rich in glutamine.
+That is an amino acid which benefits your post-workout recovery.
+Since its more slowly absorbed, casein is great before bed so your body is fed with protein throughout the night.

-- Soy is a great plant-based alternative for those who are vegetarian or vegan as it still contains all of the essential amino acids.
+- Soy – This is a great plant-based alternative for those who are vegetarian or vegan, since it still contains all of the essential amino acids.

-Protein powders are therefore clearly beneficial to increase protein intake quickly and relatively cheaply.
-It should be noted that while many people make the mistake of substituting protein powders for real food (chicken, fish, eggs), you should only take protein powders to supplement your existing diet.
+Protein powders are incredibly beneficial to increase protein intake quickly and are relatively affordable.
+Also, you should know that while many people make the mistake of substituting protein powders for real food (chicken, fish, eggs, etc.), you should only take protein powders to supplement your existing diet.